helgeklein/Terms-Before-Download/terms-before-download/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Bugfix: multiple links on the same page always pointed to the first URL on the page.
+This was introduced in 1.0.3.

 = 1.0.3 =
 * JavaScript: moved the dialog's initialization from document ready to the link click event (thanks Friendventure)